Call 888.393.GIVE (4483)

 Thirteen-year-old Angel is suffering from a severe pain crisis.
 Her mom carries her into the hospital because she cannot walk.
 Twins Joshua and Jordan, high school freshmen, experience similar pain episodes and are hospitalized about five times a year.
 All three have sickle cell disease.
 Angel, Joshua and Jordan depend on blood transfusions to help them battle this devastating illness.
 Yet donated blood might not always be available for them.

-About 100,000 people in the United States suffer from sickle cell disease, mostly African-Americans.
+About 90,000 to 100,000 people in the United States suffer from sickle cell disease, mostly African-Americans.
 These patients – most of whom are children – need to undergo regular blood transfusions.
 Often, they develop antibodies to the blood they receive, leading to potentially life-threatening transfusion reactions.
 But if they can receive blood that’s more closely matched to their own, that risk is minimized.
 And the best matches are found among other African-Americans.

 In addition, African-Americans face other serious health challenges that may require blood transfusions, including kidney disease, high blood pressure and higher birth rates of premature babies.